ibrahimmohamedkmal/ibrahimmohamedkmal/README.md

 I work across the full depth of the stack — from bare-metal AVR firmware and real-time RTOS tasks, to custom Yocto Linux images, to backend APIs that connect hardware to the cloud.
 Outside software, I do hands-on hardware repair: PCB fault diagnosis, SMD rework, and BGA reballing of CPUs, GPUs, and PCH chips.

-Currently targeting embedded/firmware engineering roles at companies like Valeo, Siemens Egypt, Si-Vision, and Synopsys.

 ---